AbhishekKedarsethi/DvdRental-SQL-Queries/README.md

-# 🎬 DVD Rental SQL Project
+# 🎬 RETRO DVD Rental SQL Project

 Welcome to the **DVD Rental SQL Database Project**, a comprehensive data analysis and querying project built on a relational schema used by a DVD rental store.
 This database is a great resource for practicing complex SQL queries, joins, subqueries, and database design concepts.